-- The Mutual Fund shall get the securities purchased or transferred in the name of the mutual fund on account of the concerned Scheme, wherever investments are intended to be of a long-term nature. - The Mutual Fund shall buy and sell securities on the basis of deliveries and shall in all cases of purchases take delivery of relevant securities and in all cases of sale, deliver the securities.
+- Transfer of investments from one scheme to another scheme in the Mutual Fund is permitted provided: - Such transfers are done at the prevailing market price for quoted instruments on spot basis (spot basis shall have the same meaning as specified by a Stock Exchange for spot transactions); and - The securities so transferred shall be in conformity with the investment objective of the Scheme to which such transfer has been made. - The Mutual Fund shall get the securities purchased or transferred in the name of the mutual fund on account of the concerned Scheme, wherever investments are intended to be of a long-term nature. - The Mutual Fund shall buy and sell securities on the basis of deliveries and shall in all cases of purchases take delivery of relevant securities and in all cases of sale, deliver the securities.
 Further, the Mutual fund may enter into derivatives transactions in a recognized stock exchange, subject to the framework specified by the SEBI.
-Provided further that sale of government security already contracted for purchase shall be permitted in accordance with the guidelines issued by the Reserve Bank of India in this regard. - Pending deployment of funds of the Scheme in terms of its investment objectives, the Scheme may invest its funds in short term deposits of scheduled commercial banks, subject to the following guidelines for parking of funds in short term deposits of scheduled commercial banks, laid down in para

-12.16 of SEBI Master Circular on Mutual Funds and such other guidelines as may be specified by SEBI from time to time:

-- i.
-"Short Term" for parking of funds shall be treated as a period not exceeding 91 days.
-Such short-term deposits shall be held in the name of the Scheme. - ii.
-The Scheme shall not park more than 15% of the net assets in short term deposit(s) of all the scheduled commercial banks put together.
+Provided further that sale of government security already contracted for purchase shall be permitted in accordance with the guidelines issued by the Reserve Bank of India in this regard. - Pending deployment of funds of the Scheme in terms of its investment objectives, the Scheme may invest its funds in short term deposits of scheduled commercial banks, subject to the following guidelines for parking of funds in short term deposits of scheduled commercial banks, laid down by SEBI vide para 12.16 of SEBI Master Circular on Mutual Funds and such other guidelines as may be specified by SEBI from time to time: - "Short Term" for parking of funds shall be treated as a period not exceeding 91 days.
+Such shortterm deposits shall be held in the name of the Scheme. - The Scheme shall not park more than 15% of the net assets in short term deposit(s) of all the scheduled commercial banks put together.
 However, such limit may be raised to 20% with the approval of the Trustee. - iii.
 Parking of funds in short term deposits of associate and sponsor scheduled commercial banks together shall not exceed 20% of total deployment by the Mutual Fund in short term deposits. - iv.
 The Scheme shall not park more than 10% of the net assets in short term deposit(s), with any one scheduled commercial bank including its subsidiaries. - v.
 The Scheme shall not park funds in short-term deposit of a bank which has invested in the Scheme.
-The bank in which a scheme has short-term deposit shall not invest in the scheme until the scheme has short-term deposit with such bank. - vi.
+The bank in which a scheme has short-term deposit shall not invest in the Scheme until the Scheme has short-term deposit with such bank. - vi.
 The AMC will not charge any investment management and advisory fees for funds under the Scheme parked in short term deposits of scheduled commercial banks.